kokic/blog/source/_posts/2023/fukugen.md

 [^35]: As a generalization of the study of the Euler–Riemann zeta function via zeta integrals, mentioned in endnote [^13], this two-dimensional theory studies the zeta function of regular models of elliptic curves over global fields using higher translation invariant integration, objects from higher class field theory, zeta integrals, and an interplay between geometric and analytic two-dimensional adelic structures associated with the models.
 The deformation map of the multiplicative group of a local field  was used in the definition of the local zeta integral in this theory around 15 years ago.
 The two symmetries in IUT are reminiscent of the geometric additive two-dimensional adelic structure (whose duality underlies Serre’s duality and the Riemann–Roch theorem), and of the analytic multiplicative two-dimensional adelic structures which underlies the zeta integral.
 Various analogies between aspects of IUT and the computation of the Gaussian integral are mentioned in Rk 1.12.5 of the second IUT paper and are discussed in the recent survey by Shinichi Mochizuki mentioned in endnote [^1]; on the other hand, there are various analogies between the computation of the Gaussian integral and two computations of the zeta integral.

-[^36]: For definitions and examples see sect.
-1.7–1.9 of the second IUT paper.
+[^36]: 有关定义和示例, 请参阅 IUT 第二篇论文的 sect.
+1.7–1.9.

 [^37]: Some other reasons are mentioned in sect.
 3.4 of Ivan Fesenko, “Arithmetic Deformation Theory via Algebraic Fundamental Groups and Nonarchimedean Theta-Functions, Notes on the Work of Shinichi Mochizuki,” European Journal of Mathematics 1 (2015):405–40.
 There are areas of number theory where analytic and geometric considerations already fruitfully intertwine.
 For instance, the zeta functions studied via zeta integrals using analysis and geometry of adeles, see endnotes [^13] and [^35].

-[^38]: For more details see section 2.12 of Ivan Fesenko, “Arithmetic Deformation Theory via Algebraic Fundamental Groups and Nonarchimedean Theta-Functions, Notes on the Work of Shinichi Mochizuki,” European Journal of Mathematics 1 (2015):405–40.
+[^38]: 有关更多详细信息, 请参阅 Ivan Fesenko 的 section 2.12, “Arithmetic Deformation Theory via Algebraic Fundamental Groups and Nonarchimedean Theta-Functions, Notes on the Work of Shinichi Mochizuki,” European Journal of Mathematics 1 (2015):405–40.

-[^39]: Two recent workshops on IUT, held in Oxford and Kyoto, have been attended by more than one hundred mathematicians.
-For more information about the workshops, see: Workshop on IUT Theory of Shinichi Mochizuki, December 7-11 2015 (Oxford) and Inter-universal Teichmüller Theory Summit 2016, RIMS workshop, July 18-27 2016 (Kyoto).
+[^39]: 最近在牛津和京都举行的两次 IUT 研讨会有一百多位数学家参加. 有关研讨会的更多信息, 请参阅: Workshop on IUT Theory of Shinichi Mochizuki, December 7-11 2015 (Oxford) and Inter-universal Teichmüller Theory Summit 2016, RIMS workshop, July 18-27 2016 (Kyoto).